novasamatech/parity-signer/docs/src/tutorials/Add-New-Network.md

 # Add New Network

-Parity Signer supports adding any substrate-based networks or updating and existing network via QR code.
+Polkadot Vault supports adding any substrate-based networks or updating and existing network via QR code.

 After you've installed [required software](#Prerequisites), you need to add *Network's Specs* to Signer and add *Network Metadata* for this network, so that Signer is able to decode, and you could read and verify transactions you are signing on this network.